WWE: COVID-19 pandemic and return to touring (2020–2022)

-In January 2021, WWE announced that WrestleMania 37, which was originally to be held in Inglewood, California on March 28, would be held at Raymond James Stadium in Tampa, Florida – WrestleMania 36's original location – as a two-night event on April 10 and 11 and would have fans in attendance, though to a limited capacity.
+In January 2021, WWE moved WrestleMania 37, which was originally to be held in Inglewood, California on March 28, to Raymond James Stadium in Tampa, Florida – WrestleMania 36's original location – as a two-night event on April 10 and 11, with fans in attendance, though to a limited capacity.
 This marked WWE's first event during the pandemic to have ticketed fans in attendance with a maximum of 25,000 spectators for each night with COVID-19 protocols in place.
-Also around this time, WWE announced that the WWE Network in the United States would become exclusively distributed by Peacock on March 18, 2021 (ahead of Fastlane and WrestleMania 37).
+Also around this time, the WWE Network in the United States became exclusively distributed by Peacock on March 18, 2021 (ahead of Fastlane and WrestleMania 37).
 The merger of the WWE Network and Peacock did not affect the service outside of the United States.
+The move to Peacock received some criticisms from fans particularly due to Peacock's heavy censorship policy, the company began the removal of some of the contents that were considered iconic moments of the Attitude Era that were deemed inappropriate by Peacock, these archived contents would no longer be available under any of WWE's authorized platforms.
+Amdist the criticisms, in April 2021 WWE executive Triple H defended WWE's move to Peacock.

-NXT was moved to a Tuesday night timeslot in 2021 and was rebooted as NXT 2.0 later that year, reinstituting its original function as a developmental territory.
+NXT was moved to a Tuesday night timeslot in 2021 and was rebooted as NXT 2.0 later that year, reinstituting its original function as a developmental brand.
 The Performance Center became NXT's permanent home base, replacing Full Sail.
 Maximum capacity crowds resumed and the Capitol Wrestling Center name was phased out.
 In February 2022, the 205 Live brand was dissolved and the 205 Live show was replaced by a new NXT show called Level Up.

-On February 24, 2022, WWE announced a partnership with On Location, a company known for providing premium hospitality experiences for marquee events.
+On February 24, 2022, WWE launched a partnership with On Location, a company known for providing premium hospitality experiences for marquee events.
 Through the partnership, spectators will have access to hospitality packages for WWE's five biggest events, including WrestleMania, SummerSlam, Royal Rumble, Survivor Series, and Money in the Bank.
 The 2022 Money in the Bank was WWE's first event to offer the premium hospitality packages.
 These ticket and travel packages include premier seating, premium hospitality offerings, and meet-and-greets with current WWE wrestlers and legends.